 - The Canadian study found traces of Parthenium hysterophorus in Echinacea supplements.
 Parthenium hysterophorus has been associated with nausea, rashes and excessive flatulence.

 - In two bottles labeled as St. John’s Wort, one bottle contained only rice.
 Another bottle contained only DNA from Alexandrian Senna which is a laxative.

 - Gingko biloba supplements were found to contain DNA from black walnuts.
 The presence of nuts in this product were not disclosed and posed a serious risk to those with a nut allergy.

 Other studies have also detected problems with herbal supplements.
 A 2012 study conducted by Dr. Pieter A. Cohen discovered that recalled supplements were still being sold after being recalled due to containing banned pharmaceuticals.
 The study found that 66% of samples tested still contained at least one pharmaceutical adulterant.
 Pharmaceuticals detected in the supplements included Sibutramine; known to increase the risk of serious heart issues, phenolphthalein and aromatase inhibitors; linked to increased cancer risks, Sildenafil; the active ingredient in Viagra; and Fluoxetine; the active ingredient in Prozac, among many other banned substances.

 If you have been injured by a potentially defective or mislabeled product, you may be entitled to compensation for your injuries.
-Call the Kieklak Law Offices today at (479) 251-7767 or contact us online.
+Call the Kieklak Law Offices today to get in touch with a Fayetteville AR personal injury lawyer at (479) 316-0438 or contact us online.